ExeClim/Isca/docs/source/modules/damping_driver.rst

 ``const_drag_off`` - (for constant drag) Parameter for adjusting drag (Offset?).
 Default 0.

-For a typical idealized Earth set up there is no parameterised gravity wave drag and rayleigh damping is only needed to keep the model stable.
+For a typical idealized Earth set up there is no parameterised gravity wave drag and Rayleigh damping is only needed to keep the model stable.
 The namelist would then look like:
 ``'do_rayleigh': True,
 'trayfric': -0.25,
 'sponge_pbottom':  5000.,